Sydney Test: After Rishabh Pant and Hanuma Vihari’s efforts on day five, ICC’s rule changes in focus

 But no runner for Vihari

 On the other hand, Vihari pulled his hamstring while batting on 3 off 27 balls.
 Although he was able to stand, he was not even in a situation to walk, forget running.
 At the end of the day he remained unbeaten having batted for 161 balls and limped in to the dressing room almost having to use his bat as crutch.
 Prior to 2011, he could have called for a runner and continued to score.
-But with no runner available there were numerous times when he and Ashwin chose not to take a run.
+But with no runner available, there were numerous times when he and Ashwin chose not to take a run.

 Hanuma Vihari’s inspiring act of defiance in Sydney: 23 runs, 161 balls, a ton of grit